“What are you talking about?” I retorted. “I love Vermont! I’m sure any time of year is lovely.”

 - Check out reviews of the best hotels and B&Bs in Vermont here.

-- Consider renting a house or condo with VRBO or HomeAway, two sites I love.
+- Consider renting a house or condo with Vrbo, a site I love.

 - To avoid mud, explore indoor activities like Vermont wineries!